Vacancies and Studentships

 The MRC Brain Network Dynamics Unit provides an exceptional training and mentoring environment for students, postdoctoral researchers, academic clinicians and visiting scientists at all career levels and from all over the world.
 The MRC BNDU is an outward-looking and international community.

-This is a full-time, fixed-term post of up to 36 months, externally funded by the Biotechnology and Biological Sciences Research Council, to start as soon as possible after 1st May 2017.
+This post is a University Grade 4 (04S) position with a starting salary of between £21,220 and £24,565 per annum, with a discretionary range up to £26,052 per annum (pro rata for part-time).
 Owing to the nature of this position, any offer of employment with the University will be subject to a satisfactory security screening.

-Applications must be made via the University of Oxford’s online recruitment system, vacancy ID 127528.
+Applications must be made via the University of Oxford’s online recruitment system, using Vacancy ID 130528.

-The closing date for applications is midday on Monday 13th March 2017.
+The closing date for applications for this post is 12 midday UK time on Friday 22nd September 2017.

 "Committed to equality and valuing diversity"